Keyboard shortcuts

 Unique Action IDs

+Control actions use simple identifiers (enable, disable, toggle, scan).
 Each device gets a stable action ID based on its MAC address: bluetooth_connect_<MAC_WITH_UNDERSCORES>.

 Why: MAC addresses are unique identifiers that persist across reboots.
 This ensures the same device always has the same action ID, allowing users to configure gestures that survive restarts.